brandon2077/Bamazon/README.md

 1. Display a storefront containing products and their details.
 2. Prompt the user for the item and quantity of products they would like to purchase.
-3. Process user input, update the database, and return to the storefront.
+3. Process user input, update the database, and return the user to the storefront.

 To see this application in action, please go the following link: